AathiTira/AathithyaTiraviamS_Datahack/README.md

 4. Preprocessor Setup:

-    - Numerical Data: Standardized using StandardScaler.
+    - Numerical Data: Standardized done using StandardScaler.
     - Categorical Data: Encoded using OneHotEncoder, which converts categorical variables into a form that can be provided to ML algorithms to do a better job in prediction.

 5. Model Definition: